3 people killed and 9 injured in hangar collapse on grounds of Boise, Idaho, airport

 The $6.2 million project was to include the construction of a concrete foundation and a metal building.
 Messages left by phone and email seeking comment from Big D Builders were not immediately returned.

-“We do not know exactly what caused the hangar collapse,” Flynn said.
+“We do not know exactly what caused the hangar collapse,” the statement said.
 "Our focus now is on supporting our team and partners during this difficult time.”

 James Quintana was driving to the airport when he saw emergency vehicles rushing past him.
 He said he immediately thought it was a plane crash.
 He then saw the collapsed hangar and paramedics tending to victims.

-Note: This story was first published on January 31, 2024.
-It was updated on February 1, 2024 to correct that Jessica Flynn is not the CEO of Jackson Jet Center.
-Flynn is CEO of the public relations firm that issued a statement on the center’s behalf.